alpha0010/react-native-pdf-viewer/README.md

 ## Known Issues

-On Android API level < 26 if a page in the pdf is cropped or rotated, the page may render in the wrong position.
+On Android API level < 26 when directly rendering pages with `PdfView` at a non-default aspect ratio (e.g. setting both width and height of the view such that the view's aspect ratio does not match the pdf page's aspect ratio) if a page in the pdf is cropped or rotated, the page may render in the wrong position.
 This is due to a bug in the native `android.graphics.pdf.PdfRenderer`.
 (If you are aware of a fix, [pull requests welcome](https://github.com/alpha0010/react-native-pdf-viewer/pulls).)